jordansavant/ncmysql/README.md

 - compile only: `make` will place executable as `bin/main.out`
 - compile and run: `make run` or with args as `make ARGS="[args here]" run`

-Building on Homebrew (macOS High Sierra):
+Building on Homebrew (macOS Catalina):

 - `brew install ncurses mysql`
 - compile only: `make macos` will place executable as `bin/main.out`